faceless2/json/README.md

 * Listeners and Events to monitor changes to the structure
 * Flexible typing; if you request the int value of a string it will try to convert it to an int.
 If you put a value with a String key on a list, it will convert to a map.
 * Numbers read as ints, longs, doubles, BigIntegers, or BigDecimals, with the smallest type chosen first.
+* CBOR binary strings are stored as ByteBuffers, but will be converted to Base64 strings when serialized as Json.
 * Option of mapping Json to more complex Java objects is possible, but not included with the code.
 By default data is retrieved as  Maps, Lists and primitive types only

 ## Building and Documentation
-* Prebuilt binary available at https://faceless2.github.io/json/dist/bfojson-2.jar
+* Prebuilt binary available at [https://faceless2.github.io/json/dist/bfojson-2.jar](https://faceless2.github.io/json/dist/bfojson-2.jar)
-* The API docs will always be available at https://faceless2.github.io/json/docs/index.html
+* The API docs will always be available at [https://faceless2.github.io/json/docs/](https://faceless2.github.io/json/docs/)
-* Or download with `git clone http://github.com/faceless2/json`.
+* Or download with `git clone http://github.com/faceless2/json.git`.
 Type `ant`.
 Jar is in `dist`, docs are in `docs`

 ## Design Decisions
 * Mapping JavaScript objects to a Java object can be done by use of a JsonFactory, however this is done after the object is read.
 Most of the complexity of other Java Json APIs comes from the mapping process between Json and Java objects; if you want to go down this route you have a trivially simple interface to implement, but you're on your own.